1coderookie/Kobra2PlusInsights/docs/hardware/other.md

 If you're planning on using this type of tent in a really dusty environment though, like in a workshop where you also work with wood or so, I'd strongly recommend to get yourself the tent from SainSmart (see below) instead as the zipper and the whole material is made of a much better quality.

+UPDATE: I gave this one away to a friend and got myself some more of the SainSmart enclosures when they were on sale.
+The quality is just outstanding compared to the 'generic' one I showed.

 ***SainSmart "Upgraded Large Volume 3D Printer Enclosure"***
 The size of this tent style enclosure from SainSmart one is about 54x62x72cm.
 Due to it's height, the enclosure allows the usage of a filament spool holder mounted to the top of the frame.